Penetration Pricing vs Price Skimming in SaaS

-“Start cheap, raise later” and “charge premium from day one” — you’ve heard both pieces of advice from people who succeeded.
-Here’s the truth: both strategies work.
+“Start cheap, raise later” or “charge premium from day one” — you’ve heard both pieces of advice from founders who succeeded.
+Both work.
 The question is which one fits your market, your product, and your growth model.
-This article compares penetration pricing and price skimming for SaaS, shows you real examples of each, and gives you a decision framework for which to use.
+This article explains the penetration pricing vs price skimming debate, shows real SaaS examples of each, and gives you a decision framework.

 Table of Contents